underscoretype/typeface-strings/README.md

 # TypeStrings

-A simple CLI tool for generating sample strings from a UFO file and dictionary input
+A simple CLI tool for generating sample strings from a UFO file and dictionary input.

+You can use this tool when creating a preview specimen of a typeface and require words from different sources and with specific widths, all the while cross-referencing available characters from your UFO file.

 ## Features